LL.M., Georgetown University Law Center

 A.B., Boston College

 Dean Varona has written extensively in the areas of media and sexuality law, and has published solo and co-authored pieces with notable law reviews/journals, including those associated with American, Stanford, Columbia, Georgetown and Seattle Universities, NYU, the College of William & Mary, and the Universities of Michigan and Minnesota.
 He is a co-author of the second and third editions of the casebook Administrative Law: A Contemporary Approach, published by West, has served as a Huffington Post contributor, and has appeared in national and regional media outlets as a commentator.

-Dean Varona is a co-editor of the AALS Journal of Legal Education, a member of the AALS Membership Review Committee, a member of the Executive Board of the AALS Section on Teaching Methods, and has served on the AALS Associate Deans Section’s Planning and Nominations Committee.
+Dean Varona is a former co-editor of the AALS Journal of Legal Education, a member of the AALS Membership Review Committee, a member of the Executive Board of the AALS Section on Teaching Methods, and has served on the AALS Associate Deans Section’s Planning and Nominations Committee.
 In addition, he serves on the national board of directors for Stonewall National Museum and Archives (SNMA), for which he co-founded, and for its first year co-chaired the SNMA National Advisory Council.
 He is also on the Advisory Board for the International Telecommunications Satellite Organization (ITSO)/AUWCL Program on International Communications Regulation and Policy.
 He has served on the national boards of GLAAD, the Human Rights Campaign (HRC), and the Alliance for Justice, and has been a member of the District of Columbia Bar’s Global Legal Practice Task Force.
 He also currently serves as a member of the Academic Cancer Advisory Council at the University of Miami Miller School of Medicine Sylvester Comprehensive Cancer Center.